 Reupholstering a bed can cost from as little as £129 up to more than £2500.
 It all depends on your bed’s size, the bed’s design, and the upholstery material.
 Depending on the material, you can pay anything from around £25 to £65 per linear meter.
 Reupholstering tends to be something you do to a special piece of furniture.

 You’ll also have to pay for labour by the hour.
 This could cost you around £1500 or more, depending on your bed size.
 However, buying the material and paying for the labor could be cheaper than buying a new bed or a new headboard.

 How to upholster a bed frame

 Upholstering a bed is a challenge.
 If you’re not confident, then it’s best to leave the job to a professional.

 If you do feel confident, however, here’s how to go about it:

 - Remove the headboard

 The first job is to deconstruct the headboard and remove the mattress.
-Use a screwdriver to separate the headboard, side rails, and the footboard, if necessary.
-Take a photo of your headboard if it has any other hardware elements in it so that you know how to put it back together again when you have to reattach the headboard.
+Use a screwdriver to separate the headboard, side rails, and footboard, if necessary.
+Take a photo of your headboard if it has any other hardware elements so that you know how to put it back together when you have to reattach the headboard.

 - Cover with upholstery foam